 - Flanges for hammer mill screens

-- Secondary services like aluminizing, powder coating, degreaseing, notching, mounting holes or bending
+- Secondary services like aluminizing, powder coating, degreasing, notching, mounting holes or bending

 The customization is endless as the options and variations can be combined to make a custom perforated sheet.
-Below you will find a comparison of stock inventory and custom perforated option.
+Below you will find a comparison of stock inventory and custom perforated options.

 |Width:||36" or 48"||60", 72", coil|